emscripten-core/emscripten/site/source/docs/porting/guidelines/api_limitations.rst

 The browser event model uses *co-operative multitasking* — each event has a "turn" to run, and must then return control to the browser event loop so that other events can be processed.
 A common cause of HTML pages hanging is JavaScript that does not complete and return control to the browser.

 This can affect how an application using an infinite main loop is written.
-See :ref:`Emscripten-Browser-Environment` for more information.
+See :ref:`emscripten-runtime-environment` for more information.

 Other APIs
 ==========